 After both sides have been heard, the Administrative Law Judge will make a determination based on the evidence presented.
 If you are found liable, fines, penalties, and costs may be imposed according to the guidelines set forth in the Village Code.

 All fines are made payable to the Village of Hoffman Estates.
-Payment can be made with the cashier near the entrance of the court room by using cash, check, or credit card.
+Payment can be made with the cashier near the entrance of the court room by using check or credit card.

 Written appeals for parking tickets